Purple Loosestrife

 or so, and then addressed if the condition does not

 begin to show signs of resolution.
+With regards to

-Purple Loosestrife also provides an excellent eyewash.
+Purple loosestrife also provides an excellent eyewash.

 has been stated to be superior to Eyebright for